 Here are Small World Journeys’ answers:

 Thanks to our partner, Rainforest Rescue, a 5 square metre plot of Daintree Rainforest is adopted in our guests’ names.
 This helps to preserve areas of the rainforest that have been damaged.
+Since 2008 we have have protected more than 500m2 of rainforest!
 Each group receives a certificate to take home, which explains why it is such a special gift to the rainforest.
-On educational excursions, students even have the opportunity to do the planting themselves.
+On educational excursions, students even have the opportunity to do plant native trees in riparian zones.
 For more information about Rainforest Rescue and our donations, see Philanthropy and Partnerships.

 A Small World Journey is about getting to know a place intimately.
 This is why we don’t spend hours in a bus.
 We have time to dig deep into a destination, and spend our time outdoors enjoying ourselves.
 This also means minimising our need for fuel and contributing to a healthier planet.

 Essential to our journeys is the perspective of Australia’s indigenous peoples.
-On most of our trips, groups learn about the traditions of the Kuku Yalanji, Tjupakai, Yidinji, and Jirrbal people through local aboriginal guides.
+On most of our trips, groups learn about the traditions of the Kuku Yalanji, Tjapukai, Yidinji, Ngadjon jii and Jirrbal people through local aboriginal guides.
 On our educational excursions, students can spend several days learning with an aboriginal family or in an indigenous community.
 We also encourage our guests to purchase locally-made indigenous crafts and art as souvenirs as well.
-Clinkc on the link for information about our trips that involve aborigial culture.
+Click on the link for information about our trips that involve Aboriginal culture.

-A large part of ecotourism is about learning.
-And our trips are soaked in learning opportunities!
-Participants on our excursions recieve at least one field guide (Sydney city trips excepted) that teaches them about local flora or fauna.
-For domestic school groups, we have designed lesson plans to synch in with the national curriculum so our trip is an extension of what students are learning in the classroom.
+Sustainability begins with education.
+Our trips are soaked in learning opportunities!
+Participants on our excursions receive at least one field guide (Sydney city trips excepted) that teaches them about local flora or fauna.
+For domestic school groups, we have designed lesson plans to sync in with the national curriculum so our trip is an extension of what students are learning in the classroom.

 Our guides have a strong background in the natural sciences, and stay up-to-date on current environmental and cultural issues, helping our guests to more deeply know their destination.
 They teach not only about local flora, fauna and natural history, but about the subtleties of culture, etiquette, and language in Australia.

 We have committed at least 5% of our net profits each year to support non-profit environmental conservation organisations.
 We supply our guests with detailed information about the non-profit organisations to whom we give, so guests may also offer their support if they choose.
-In 2013 we made financial donations to Rainforest Rescue to help save the Daintree Rainforest, Kuranda Envirocare and to The Fitzroy Island Turtle Rehabilitation Centre.
+In 2015 we made financial donations to Rainforest Rescue to help save the Daintree Rainforest, Kuranda Envirocare to help protect a riparian zone that hosts 2 endangered species, to The Fitzroy Island Turtle Rehabilitation Centre and to Rosies Friends on the Street to help Cairns’ homeless and needy people.
 In addition, we give to Harald’s House, a Cairns-based charity helping homeless and disadvantaged youth.

 We endeavour to be as paper free as possible in our operations.
 Therefore, we made a conscious decision not to produce a multi-page brochure to advertise our trips.
 Although people often like to “hold something in their hands”, we believe that our guests will understand and support our decision not to do so.
 In addition, our correspondence is sent electronically, unless guests specifically request otherwise.
 We also reuse our paper, recycle, and at our office we compost our organic material.
 For more information on our responsible tourism policies, see Responsible Travel.

-As a guest on a Small World Journeys educational tour, you receive a cloth shopping bag and a reusable watter bottle.
+As a student on one of our educational tours, you receive a cloth shopping bag and a reusable water bottle.
 This gives you the opportunity to decline a plastic bag at the souvenir shop and use your own – which helps keep plastic bags from ending up in landfills, our oceans, and in the tummies of turtles.
 Similarly, your own water bottle avoids having to purchase plastic bottles that crowd landfills each year.
+Because of this practise, we estimate that since 2010 we have saved over 3,000 plastic water bottles and 5,000 plastic bags from going in landfills.

 10. Local Knowledge